 Research dating to the 1920s has studied the patterns that humans see during visual hallucinations, which Heinrich Klüver named form constants after studying patients who had taken mescaline.1 These patterns, such as cobwebs, tunnels, and spirals, occur across many individuals, regardless of the cause of their hallucinations.

 Over five decades after Klüver’s work, researchers would determine that form constants originate from simpler linear stripes of cellular activation patterns in the retina.
-When the brain passes these linear patterns from the retina, which is circular, to a rectangular field of view interpreted by the visual cortex, it contorts these stripes into form constants.2 Some researchers3 believe that the patterns in the retina caused by hallucinations are in fact Turing patterns and can be explained by a reaction-diffusion model in which one type of neuron acts as a predator and another acts as prey, but this hypothesis remains unresolved.
+When the brain passes these linear patterns from the circular retina to the rectangular field of view interpreted by the visual cortex, it contorts these stripes into form constants.2 Some researchers3 believe that the patterns in the retina caused by hallucinations are in fact Turing patterns and can be explained by a reaction-diffusion model in which one type of neuron acts as a predator and another acts as prey, but this hypothesis remains unresolved.

 Streamlining our simulations

 Despite using advanced modeling software that has undergone years of development and optimization, each of the simulations in this lesson took several hours to render because they require us to track the movement of tens of thousands of particles over thousands of generations.

 We wonder if it is possible to build a model of Turing patterns that does not require so much computational overhead.
 In other words, is there a simplifying speed-up that we can make to our reaction-diffusion model that will still produce Turing patterns?
 We will turn our attention to this question in the next lesson.

 H. Klüver.
 Mescal and Mechanisms of Hallucinations.
 University of Chicago Press, 1966. ↩